Disobedient (album)

 Disobedient is the fifth full-length studio album by American melodic hardcore band Stick to Your Guns, released on February 10, 2015.
 It is the band's first album to be produced by John Feldmann (The Used, Escape the Fate, Beartooth).
 This is the band's last release on Sumerian Records.

 On October 21, 2014, the band released the first single off the album, "Nobody", with the music video premiering on Alternative Press.

 The album was included at number 16 on Rock Sounds top 50 releases of 2015 list.

-Though not ashamed of the album, vocalist Jesse Barnett has expressed that in hindsight, the album did not necessarily take the direction they wanted it to.